roheat/Getting-Started-With-Web-Development/instructions.md

+# Instructions

 Your job is to create a 3 page website about Earth and Mars.

 Use the corresponding .md files for the text of your pages.
+Also add the images (earth.jpg and mars.jpg) in the respective pages.

 - Hashtags indicate headings
   - # title = h1